ZhiQiu976/ZhiQiu976.github.io/_posts/2020-11-20-MIMIC-markdown.md

 # Deployment

 Lastly, we deployed our dashboard to [GCP - Google Cloud Platform](https://cloud.google.com).
-The whole procedure is similar to what I did for `the Streamlit App deployment on Heroku` in [one previous post](https://zhiqiu976.github.io/2020-11-05-dashboard-markdown/): opening an account on GCP, creating a corresponding Github repository for dashboard construction, adding some configuration files and a final building.
+The whole procedure is similar to what I did for `the Streamlit App deployment on Heroku` in [one previous post](https://zhiqiu976.github.io/2020-11-05-dashboard-markdown/): 1. opening an account on GCP, 2. creating a corresponding Github repository for dashboard construction, 3. adding some configuration files, 4. a final building.

 A detailed tutorial about how to package your model with the EDA part can be find [here](https://medium.com/xebia-france/how-to-deploy-your-own-ml-model-to-gcp-in-5-simple-steps-bf2b5898c1ab) and [this](https://datasciencecampus.github.io/deploy-dash-with-gcp/) is the post we followed for adding configuration and conducting final deployment.
 More details about how exactly we deployed this whole dashboard can be found in Zhenhui's post [here](https://zhenhuixu.github.io/2020/11/predicting-discharge-locations-based-on-machine-learning-methods-and-ehr-data.html).